Up to 50% off sofas & mattresses — limited‑time deals.

 • Deep footprint needs real clearance in the room

-• Warmer upholstery feel during long, still sessions
+• Warmer upholstery feel shows up on long, still sessions

 Maxwell Sofa